 The next time you want to get swept away into other lands and times, pick up one of these fairy tales and let yourself be enchanted.
 These stories will linger with you long after you turn the last page.

 Note from Elsie: Emma Fox has written fairy tale retellings of her own!
 Read my book review for her most recent novel, The Carver and the Queen.
 For more of my favorite recent fairy tale novels, check out this post!
 And if you love YA fantasy, these 7 fantasy series for young adults and tweens will add many pleasant reading hours to your life.
 If you like the “original” versions of fairy tales, head to this post for 25+ classic fairy tale collections for your home library.

 What are your favorite fairy tale retellings?
 Have you read any of the novels in this list?

 Emma Fox is a YA fantasy and historical fiction author.
-Her manuscript The Beast of Weissburg recently received the 5-Star Review Award from Readers’ Favorites.
+Her novel The Arrow and the Crown has won a number of awards and has a full 5-star rating on Amazon.
 You can learn more about Emma on her Facebook page and website.
 Emma lives in Birmingham, Alabama.